On the spectrum of the periodic focusing Zakharov-Shabat operator: General properties of the spectrum

-Owing to the first half of~\eqref{e:deltaconditions}, the Lax spectrum~\eqref{e:laxspec} is located along the contour lines \be \Gamma := \{z\in\Complex : \Im \D(z) = 0 \}\,, \ee which define a countable set of curves in the complex $z$-plane which we denote $\Gamma_n$ for $n\in\Natural$, with \be \Gamma = \cup_{n \in \Natural} \Gamma_n\,. \ee Here, each of the $\Gamma_n$ is a single analytic curve starting from infinity and ending at infinity in the complex plane.
-The second half of~\eqref{e:deltaconditions} (namely the condition $|\Re \D| \le 1$) divides each of the curves $\Gamma_n$ into spectral bands.
-Each finite portion of $\Gamma_n$ where $|\Re \D| > 1$ and which is delimited by a band on either side will be called a spectral gap.
-With these definitions, one can rigorously talk about bands and gaps, as in a self-adjoint problem.
-The difference is of course that the bands and gaps are not restricted to lie along the real $z$-axis, but lie instead along the curves $\Gamma_n$.
-Moreover, different curves $\Gamma_j \ne \Gamma_k$ (and therefore different spectral bands) can intersect at saddle points of $\D$.
-Figure~\ref{f:0} provides an schematic illustration of the Lax spectrum.
-Note that two curves in $\Gamma$ can intersect at most once, as a result of the following: \begin{lemma} The set $\Gamma$, and thus the Lax spectrum $\Sigma_{\mathrm{Lax}}$, cannot contain any closed curves in the finite $z$-plane. \end{lemma} \kern-\smallskipamount The equivalent statement to Lemma~\ref{l:closedband} for non-self-adjoint Sturm-Liouville operators is well known \cite{rofebek}.
-As in the self-adjoint case, the band edges still correspond to the periodic and anti-periodic eigenfunctions.
-More precisely, for $\D(z) = 1$, the corresponding eigenfunctions are periodic with period $L$, while for $\D(z) = -1$, the corresponding eigenfunctions are anti-periodic (i.e., $2L$-periodic).
+With the above definition, one can talk about bands and gaps along each $\Gamma_n$ as in a self-adjoint problem.
+The difference is of course that the bands and gaps are not restricted to lie along the real $z$-axis as they would be in a self-adjoint problem, but lie instead along arcs of $\Gamma_n$.
+Moreover, different curves $\Gamma_i \ne \Gamma_j$ (and therefore different spectral bands) can intersect at saddle points of $\D$.
+Figure~\ref{f:0} provides a schematic illustration of the Lax spectrum.
+Note that two curves in $\Gamma$ can intersect at most once, as a result of the following: \begin{lemma} The set $\Gamma$, and thus the Lax spectrum $\Sigma_{\mathrm{Lax}}$, cannot contain any closed curves in the finite $z$-plane. \end{lemma} \kern-\smallskipamount The equivalent statement to Lemma~\ref{l:closedband} for non-self-adjoint Sturm-Liouville operators is well known \cite{rofebek,rofebek2}.
+As in the self-adjoint case, the band edges still correspond to the periodic and antiperiodic eigenvalues.
+More precisely, for $\D(z) = 1$, the corresponding eigenfunctions are periodic with period $L$, while for $\D(z) = -1$, the corresponding eigenfunctions are antiperiodic (i.e., $2L$-periodic).
 As with Hill's equation, some of the spectral gaps might be closed, in which case, for the purposes of this work, we will count two adjacent bands along a single $\Gamma_n$ as a single one.
-On the other hand, two intersecting spectral bands lying on different curves $\Gamma_{j} \neq \Gamma_{k}$ will be counted as separate.
-Given this counting convention, we say $q$ is a \textit{finite-band potential} if its Lax spectrum is composed of finitely many spectral bands.
+On the other hand, two intersecting spectral bands lying on different curves $\Gamma_{i} \neq \Gamma_{j}$ will be counted as separate.
+Given this convention, we say $q$ is a \textit{finite-band potential} if its Lax spectrum is composed of finitely many spectral bands.